Bigfoot71/r3d/README.md

 > [!WARNING]
 > **It is recommended to use the pre-release tags.**
-> While you can use the master branch, unexpected (mostly minor) API breaking changes may occur until the first official release is published.
+> While you can use the master branch, unexpected API breaking changes may occur until the first official release is published.

 ---